OpenBB-finance/OpenBB/CONTRIBUTING.md

 4. If there is a condition to display or not the command, this is something that can be leveraged through this `add_cmd` method, e.g. `mt.add_cmd("shorted", self.ticker_is_loaded)`.

 5. Add command description to file `i18n/en.yml`.
-Use the path and command name as key, e.g. `stocks/dps/shorted` and the value as description.
+Use the path and command name as key, e.g. `stocks/fa/pt` and the value as description.
 Please fill in other languages if this is something that you know.

-6. Add a method to `DarkPoolShortsController` class with name: `call_` followed by command name.
+6. Add a method to `FundamentalAnalysisController` class with name: `call_` followed by command name.
    - This method must start defining a parser with arguments `add_help=False` and `formatter_class=argparse.ArgumentDefaultsHelpFormatter`.
 In addition `prog` must have the same name as the command, and `description` should be self-explanatory ending with a mention of the data source.
    - Add parser arguments after defining parser.
 One important argument to add is the export capability.
 All commands should be able to export data.
    - If there is a single or even a main argument, a block of code must be used to insert a fake argument on the list of args provided by the user.
 This makes the terminal usage being faster.

       ```python
       if other_args and "-" not in other_args[0][0]: